divinecuration/divinecuration.github.io/_posts/2020-10-08-thoughts-nRx.md

 <br />
 <p style="text-align: center;">8.</p>

-<p markdown="1" style="text-align: center;">Answer 3 (Fisher's): It is a dialectically inevitable response to contradictions inherent to capitalism.
+<p markdown="1" style="text-align: center;">Answer 3 (Fisher's): It is an inevitable response to contradictions inherent in capitalism.
 It is true that capitalism has produced widespread alienation and social injustice, and progressive politics arises as a legitimate response to those concrete realities.
 It is therefore _these_ real forces of resistance that capitalism must neutralise by reducing them to tokens of bourgeois chic.</p>

 <br />
 <p style="text-align: center;">9.</p>

 <p markdown="1" style="text-align: center;">For Yarvin the existence of this structure is a bad thing because it produces constant arbirary change.
 (Change for the sake of change is required to provide endless new stakes to be played in the bourgeois prestige game.)
-For Fisher its existence is bad because it suppresses the change required for emancipation.</p>
+For Fisher its existence is bad because it _suppresses_ the change required for emancipation.</p>

 <br />
 <p style="text-align: center;">10.</p>

 <p markdown="1" style="text-align: center;">Others seem to think it is a good thing.
-Hanzi Freinacht argues that change being driven by competition for social capital is a positive when social capital accrues to artists and visionaries.
-Competition for social capital is theorised as a means of getting beyond the competition for money ultimately bottoming out in the consumption of material resources.</p>
+Hanzi Freinacht [argues](https://metamoderna.org/how-to-outcompete-capitalism/) that change being driven by competition for social capital is a positive when social capital accrues to e.g. artists and visionaries.
+Competition for social capital is theorised as a means of getting beyond the competition for money capital that requires endless consumption of material resources.</p>

 <br />
 <p style="text-align: center;">11.</p>